Odhynn/Naerk/content/Places/Plunder Town.md

 > > | Religions | [[Xeurim]], [[Yast]], [[Steenar]], [[Voolthow]], [[Sennek]] |
 > > | Location | southeast [[Zelgerosh]] |

 A vast pirate port and refuge full of unrully crews.
+It is where the [[Pirate Council]] takes place.